Before you learn how to execute a perfect hardflip or ollie, you’re going to need to learn how to maintain your skateboard.

 How Tight Should Skateboard Trucks Be?

-A tighter truck will make it a little harder to turn.
+A tighter truck will make it a harder to turn your skateboard.

-However, if your trucks are too loose you may feel wobbly and unstable on your board.
+However, if your trucks are too loose you may feel wobbly and unstable on your skateboard.

 Find the tightness that works for you and your style.

 Your skateboarding experience will also come into it and an expert is likely to have a different setup to a beginner.

 It’s best to check both the back and the front kingpin to make sure they’re adjusted to your ideal skating style.

 They’ll become loose with wear, so it’s a good idea to make sure everything’s in order before you start your next skating session.

 Are Loose Or Tight Trucks Better For Beginners?